UDST/urbansim/docs/sim/index.rst

 ------

-In UrbanSim a model is a function run by the simulation framework with dependency injection.
+In UrbanSim a model is a function run by the simulation framework with argument matching.
 Use the :py:func:`~urbansim.sim.simulation.model` decorator to register a model function.
 Models are important for their side-effects, their return values are discarded.
 For example, a model might replace a column